 Distributions on our Common Stock may exceed our taxable earnings and profits, particularly during the period before we have substantially invested the net proceeds from this offering.
 Therefore, portions of the distributions that we pay may represent a return of capital to you.
 A return of capital is a return of a portion of your original investment in shares of our Common Stock.
-As a result, a return of capital will (i) lower your tax basis in your shares and thereby increase the amount of capital gain (or decrease the amount of capital loss) realized upon a subsequent sale or redemption of such shares, and (ii) reduce the amount of funds we have for investment in portfolio companies.
+As a result, a return of capital will (i) lower your tax basis in your shares and thereby increase the amount of capital loss) realized upon a subsequent sale or redemption of such shares, and (ii) reduce the amount of funds we have for investment in portfolio companies.
 We have not established any limit on the extent to which we may use offering proceeds to fund distributions.